elenasamuylova/drafts/llm_course/README.md

 ## Model-based scoring

 Another approach to evaluation is using narrow predictive models — either pre-trained or trained in-house — to score specific qualities of the generated output.
-These models can focus on evaluating attributes such as **sentiment**, **toxicity**, or presence of **sensitive information (PII)**.
+These models can focus on evaluating attributes such as sentiment, toxicity, or presence of sensitive information (PII).

 This method is especially useful when you care about one well-defined dimension of quality, and it offers a scalable and automated solution for high-volume analysis.

-### Sentiment Scoring
+### Sentiment scoring

 Sentiment scoring evaluates the emotional tone of the generated text.
 It is commonly used in applications like:
 - Chatbots